Ashwin-Khandelwal/DEVP-Projects/README.md

 3. Streamlit.py: Contains the files for the streamlit dashboard.
 The author requests the user to fork this repository and run this file locally on their system.
 4. Requirements.txt: Contains the library requirements for the streamlit dashboard to work

-Thank you for going through my and ChatGPT's/Gemini's work.
+Thank you for going through my project work.
 Live long and prosper!